The frustrating thing about British weather is that you just can’t trust it.

 4. Statement Hood

-One of our favourite types of puffer jackets is hooded.
+One of my favourite types of puffer jackets is hooded.

 From the kinds that co-ordinate with the rest of your coat to contrasting colours or even faux fur, a statement hood can be just as pretty as it is practical.